Palm Springs Gay Travel

 The Hacienda at Warm Sands is my absolute favorite hotel in Palm Springs.
-It’s a clothing optional gay resort and staying here was absolute paradise.
+It’s one of the best local clothing optional gay resorts and staying here was paradise.
 With a 1-bedroom suite, two courtyard pools, friendly staff, and one of the coziest beds I’ve ever slept in, I couldn’t have been more comfortable.

 I love how The Hacienda perfectly balances being both an upscale luxury hotel as well as a gay nude sunbathing resort.
 The lovely gentlemen who took care of me and my partner were so friendly and perfectly anticipated everything we would need.